Anyline/anyline-ocr-react-native-module/README.md

-### 7. Add custom TrainData to the OCR Module
+### 7. Add TrainData to the OCR Module
-If you want to add you custom traindata, you have to copy it into the native project folder.
+If you are using the ANYLINE_OCR module, you'll have to add some traineddata.
+There are some predefined traineddata which you can find in the example app.
+Also the OCR Config has to reflect the path.
+Check the VoucherConfig.js in the example/RNExampleApp/config folder.

 #### iOS
 ```